This chapter covers how Gravity can remotely manage Gravity Clusters and securely access them via SSH.

 - Docker images in custom provisioning jobs are not embedded into the application and are pulled from the registries directly.
 When using private registries, use special secrets to specify credentials.

-All provisioning hooks implemented as Kubernetes jobs and their parameters are passed either as an environment variables (env) or as a Kubernetes secret mounted as a file.
+All provisioning hooks are implemented as Kubernetes jobs and their parameters are passed either as an environment variables (env) or as a Kubernetes secret mounted as a file.

 The following parameters are common for all cloud providers: